MartinHjelm/MartinHjelm.github.io/_posts/2015-06-14-Runtime-error-when-sshing-from-OSX-to-Ubuntu.md

 what(): locale::facet::_S_create_c_locale name not valid Aborted

-Then there is a problem with the character encoding on your Mac terminal or in the communication with the Ubuntu machine.
+This means that there is a problem with the character encoding on your Mac terminal or in the communication with the Ubuntu machine.
 Can't really figure it out.
 But what does fix the problem is to edit your .bashrc file and add the following lines at the end

     export LC_ALL="en_US.UTF-8"